 Lemon Blueberry Sourdough Bread (Artisan Loaf with Honey Butter)

 There is nothing quite like the smell of fresh sourdough, except perhaps when it is infused with the bright zest of citrus and sweet summer berries.
 This Lemon Blueberry Sourdough Bread is a stunning twist on the classic country loaf.
 As seen in the photos, the fermentation creates an open, airy crumb that gets beautifully stained by the jammy pockets of baked blueberries.
-It is the perfect balance of savory, tangy, and sweet.
+The precise balance of hydration and temperature control results in that perfect balance of savory, tangy, and sweet notes that define an exceptional artisanal loaf.

-This is not just a breakfast bread; it is an experience.
-The dough itself is a standard lean sourdough—crispy on the outside, chewy on the inside—but the addition of fresh lemon zest provides an aromatic lift that cuts through the richness.
-When toasted and slathered with homemade blueberry honey butter (using the extra ingredients from our list!), it transforms into a decadent treat that feels like a fancy bakery indulgence right in your own kitchen.
+This is not just a breakfast bread; it is an exercise in technical precision and artistic expression.
+The dough itself follows the principles of traditional lean sourdough—achieving that coveted crispy exterior and chewy interior through careful temperature control and proper proofing.
+The addition of fresh lemon zest provides an aromatic lift that cuts through the richness, while the strategic placement of berries creates visual drama and flavor complexity.
+When toasted and slathered with homemade blueberry honey butter, it transforms into a masterpiece worthy of any professional bakery case.

 Secrets to the Perfect Lemon Blueberry Sourdough Bread